Behind the Scenes: Creating The Language Blocks You Love

 Buoyed by this success, we started making blocks in other languages.
 This is a slow and thoughtful process.
 We research how we present the letters, numbers, images, and colors.

 Over time, we refined each block set in our language portfolio.
-Our language blocks of today look different that the ones we made 35 years ago.
+Our language blocks of today look different than the ones we made 35 years ago.

 And 35 years from now, we suspect they’ll look different yet again.
 We keep an eye on educational research and cultural changes.
 This inspires new designs, approaches, and packaging.